BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 configurable at the project level (_apiMappings_) that handles bidirectional compaction and expansion of resource identifiers.

-A simple http proxying configuration with URL rewriting allows resources to continue to be resolvable.
+A simple http proxying configuration with URL rewriting deployed in front of the Nexus API allows resources to continue to be resolvable.

+#### Resolution mechanisms for shared resources

+During the past year of production use of Nexus we have noticed that users tend to develop schemas and contexts as reusable components.
+An example of that is the [Neuroshapes] initiative, a community effort for a shared vocabulary and collection of constraints for neuroscience, an initiative under the [INCF] umbrella.

+The use of schemas and contexts in the `v0.m.p` series applied a restriction on the locality of constrained resources, specifically resources could only be created in the same _domain_ with schemas.

+In the new iteration we've introduced a configurable resolution mechanism that allows users to make use of schemas and contexts that reside in other projects.
+The resources that control this behaviour are called _Resolvers_ and they behave like dependency management systems in programming language ecosystems.

+_Resolvers_  can now be created and configured to look up schemas and contexts in arbitrary locations, scoped within projects.
+The resolution mechanism takes into account all the resolvers defined in a project using the priorities of each resolver and attempts to resolve the referenced resource based on its `@id` value.
+Current supported resolvers are:

+*   _InProject_: a default project resource created along with a project that looks up referenced resources in the same project.
+*   _CrossProject_: a type of resolver that can be created by clients to look up referenced resources in projects other than the current one.

+Future developments will include additional resolver types that are capable of resolving resources in other Nexus deployments or shared repositories (e.g.: a git repository).

+Schema imports through the `owl:import` clause works recursively as before, but it applies the resolution mechanism at each iteration.
+Context references work recursively as before applying the resolution mechanism at each iteration.

 ### Technical Notes

 #### Introduced a new service: Admin

 A new service has been introduced, named _Admin_ that manages the scoping (and its configuration) within the Nexus ecosystem.
-Organizations and Projects are now managed by this service, allowing other future services to take advantage of the functionality provided without a direct dependency on the KG service.
+Organizations and Projects (previously named _domains_) are now managed by this service, allowing other future services to take advantage of the functionality provided without a direct dependency on the KG service.
 The service dependency tree is now as follows:

 ```
   +-----------+         +-----------+         +-----------+